 - Eating and serving utensils

-As a new gluten free eater, I greatly underestimated the power of a cross-contact (cc) reaction.
-My strong reaction to cc is part of the reason my family eventually became an entirely gluten-free household.
+As a new gluten free eater, I greatly underestimated the power of a cross-contact reaction.
+My strong reaction to cross-contact is part of the reason my family eventually became an entirely gluten-free household.

 You also need to worry about cross contact at restaurants.
 The tips and resource below will help you to navigate this challenge safely!

-There are gluten-free apps that help you locate 100% gluten free restaurants (where you don’t need to worry!) and restaurants that many gluten-sensitive and people with celiac trust to feed them safely.
+There are gluten-free apps that help you locate 100% gluten free restaurants (where you don’t need to worry about gluten at all) and others that gluten-sensitive and celiac diagnosed people trust to feed them safely.

-Our How to dine out while Gluten Free with Celiac Disease post has you covered on the best apps, questions to ask, and meals to order!
+Our How to find Celiac Friendly Restaurants post has you covered on the best apps, questions to ask, and meals to order!

 9. Find easy gluten-free meals you enjoy!